 UNHCR has been working closely with various stakeholders on issues of complementarity between the two global compacts, particularly in relation to cross-cutting issues relating to both refugees and migrants such as trafficking and smuggling, rescue at sea, data collection and analysis, and promoting tolerance.

 Further information on the global compact for safe, orderly and regular migration can be found on the United Nations Refugees and Migrants website.

 In order to support discussions taking place in the context of the migration compact on the distinction between refugees and migrants, UNHCR produced and circulated The refugee concept under international law.

 Leaders’ Summit on Refugees

-Following the adoption of the New York Declaration, the UN Secretary-General and seven Member States on 20 September 2016 co-hosted the Leaders’ Summit on Refugees to increase global responsibility sharing for refugees.
-At the summit, 47 States committed to legal or policy changes to enhance refugees’ access to education, lawful employment and social services, substantially increased humanitarian aid; and expand access to third-country solutions, such through resettlement or complementary pathways.
+Following the adoption of the New York Declaration, the UN Secretary-General and seven Member States on 20 September 2016 co-hosted the Leaders’ Summit on Refugees to increase global responsibility-sharing for refugees.
+At the summit, 47 States committed to legal or policy changes to enhance refugees’ access to education, lawful employment and social services; substantially increase humanitarian aid; and expand access to third-country solutions, including through resettlement or complementary pathways.

 - UNHCR’s Quick Guide on New York Declaration for Refugees and Migrants

 - The New York Declaration for Refugees and Migrants: Answers to Frequently Asked Questions

 - Press release: UNHCR welcomes ‘unprecedented force and resonance’ of New York Declaration